 What is vessel tracking in seafood supply chains?

-Vessel tracking in seafood supply chains uses satellite technology to monitor fishing vessels in real time across global waters.
-Two main systems power this technology: VMS (Vessel Monitoring Systems) and AIS (Automatic Identification Systems).
+Vessel tracking uses satellite technology to monitor fishing vessels in real time across global waters.
+Two main systems power this: VMS (Vessel Monitoring Systems) and AIS (Automatic Identification Systems).

-VMS tracking provides mandatory monitoring for commercial fishing vessels.
-Government authorities require vessels to transmit their location, speed, and course data at regular intervals.
-This system helps regulators monitor fishing activities and ensure compliance with fishing quotas and area restrictions.
+VMS provides mandatory monitoring for commercial fishing vessels, requiring regular transmission of location, speed, and course data to help regulators monitor fishing activities and ensure compliance with quotas and area restrictions.

 Why seafood companies face risks without vessel tracking

-- IUU fishing exposure – Illegal, unreported, and unregulated fishing activities contaminate supply chains when you can’t verify vessel behaviour, potentially causing you to unknowingly source from vessels operating in restricted areas or exceeding quotas
+- IUU fishing exposure – Illegal, unreported, and unregulated fishing contaminates supply chains when you can’t verify vessel behaviour, potentially causing you to unknowingly source from vessels operating in restricted areas or exceeding quotas

-- Regulatory compliance failures – Different markets have strict import requirements demanding proof of legal fishing practices, making it impossible to complete required documentation accurately without proper vessel monitoring
+- Regulatory compliance failures – Markets like the EU and US demand proof of legal fishing practices, making accurate documentation impossible without proper vessel monitoring

-- Costly recalls and lawsuits – Major seafood brands have faced expensive legal battles over IUU fish and unproven sustainability claims, with financial impact extending beyond immediate costs to long-term market trust
+- Costly recalls and lawsuits – Major seafood brands have faced expensive legal battles over IUU fish and unproven sustainability claims, with long-term damage to market trust

-These interconnected risks create a cascade effect where one problem amplifies others.
-IUU fishing exposure leads to regulatory violations, which damage brand reputation and ultimately result in financial losses through recalls or lawsuits.
-Implementing vessel tracking breaks this cycle by providing the transparency needed to prevent contamination at its source.
+These risks create a cascade effect: IUU exposure leads to regulatory violations, which damage brand reputation and result in financial losses.
+Vessel tracking breaks this cycle by providing the transparency needed to prevent contamination at its source.

 How vessel tracking prevents supply chain contamination

-- Suspicious pattern detection – Monitors vessel movements against restricted fishing areas, quota databases, and seasonal closures to flag potential problems at the source before products change hands
+- Suspicious pattern detection – Monitors vessel movements against restricted areas, quota databases, and seasonal closures to flag problems before products change hands

-- Forced labour risk identification – Identifies vessels that stay at sea for unusually long periods, avoid port inspections, or operate in areas known for labour violations through comprehensive tracking data analysis
+- Forced labour risk identification – Identifies vessels that stay at sea unusually long, avoid port inspections, or operate in areas known for labour violations

-- Sustainable fishing verification – Matches vessel behaviour with certification requirements to confirm vessels followed sustainable methods, respected marine protected areas, and operated according to their permits
+- Sustainable fishing verification – Matches vessel behaviour with certification requirements to confirm sustainable methods, protected area compliance, and permit adherence

-- Automated compliance checking – Cross-references vessel activities against IUU blacklists, RFMO registries, and certification databases to verify legitimacy before products enter your supply chain
+- Automated compliance checking – Cross-references vessel activities against IUU blacklists, RFMO registries, and certification databases before products enter your supply chain

-This multi-layered approach creates a robust defence system that catches problems at different stages.
-Early detection through pattern analysis prevents contamination, while automated compliance checking provides ongoing verification throughout the supply chain.
-Together, these capabilities transform vessel tracking from a monitoring tool into a comprehensive risk management system that protects your entire operation.
+This multi-layered approach transforms vessel tracking from a monitoring tool into a comprehensive risk management system that protects your entire operation.

 When your business needs vessel tracking implementation

-- Company size and volume thresholds – Larger operations processing significant volumes across multiple markets face proportionally higher risks from supply chain contamination that justify vessel tracking investment
+- Company size and volume – Larger operations processing significant volumes across multiple markets face proportionally higher risks that justify vessel tracking investment

-- Customer transparency demands – Major retailers and food service companies now require detailed traceability data from suppliers, creating risk of losing important customers without vessel tracking capabilities
+- Customer transparency demands – Major retailers and food service companies now require detailed traceability data, creating risk of losing key customers without tracking capabilities

-- Risk tolerance levels – Conservative businesses prioritising brand protection implement tracking proactively, while higher risk tolerance companies might wait until regulatory or customer pressure forces action
+- Risk tolerance – Brand-conscious businesses implement tracking proactively; others wait until regulatory or customer pressure forces action

-- Supply chain complexity – Products passing through multiple vessels, transshipment points, or processing facilities require vessel tracking to maintain proper chain of custody
+- Supply chain complexity – Products passing through multiple vessels, transshipment points, or processing facilities require tracking to maintain chain of custody

-The decision to implement vessel tracking often depends on the intersection of these factors rather than any single trigger.
-Companies operating in regulated markets with complex supply chains typically need tracking regardless of size, while smaller operations might delay implementation until customer demands or risk exposure increase.
-Understanding where your business sits across these dimensions helps determine the right timing for vessel tracking investment.
+The right timing depends on the intersection of these factors.
+Companies in regulated markets with complex supply chains typically need tracking regardless of size, while smaller operations may delay until customer demands or risk exposure increase.

 How we help with vessel tracking

-Smartuna provides comprehensive vessel tracking through our digital traceability platform that captures first-mile data directly from fishing vessels using satellite VMS and AIS systems.
+Smartuna provides comprehensive vessel tracking through our digital traceability platform, capturing first-mile data directly from fishing vessels using satellite VMS and AIS systems.

 Our vessel tracking capabilities include: